Psalm 140 – The Cry and Confidence of a Slandered Soul

 ii.
 “Slander and calumny must always precede and accompany persecution, because malice itself cannot excite people against a good man, as such; to do this, he must first be represented as a bad man.”
 (Horne)

 iii.
 “The persecuted man turns to God in prayer; he could not do a wiser thing.
 Who can meet the evil man and defeat him save Jehovah himself, whose infinite goodness is more than a match for all the evil in the universe?”
 (Spurgeon)

 b.
 Who plan evil things in their hearts: Those evil men were known by the evil things in their hearts.
-Their evil actions were not accidents unconnected from their true nature, shown in that they were always ready for conflict and war.
+Their evil actions were not accidents disconnected from their true nature, as shown in that they were always ready for conflict and war.

 i.
 Evil things in their hearts: “It is an awful thing to have such a heart-disease as this.
 When the imagination gloats over doing harm to others, it is a sure sign that the entire nature is far gone in wickedness.”
 (Spurgeon)